grafana/grafonnet/gen/grafonnet-v9.4.0/docs/grafonnet/query/cloudWatch.md

 TODO this doesn't work; temporarily extended in veneer

-Accepted values for `value` are and, or
+Accepted values for `value` are "and", "or"

 ##### obj CloudWatchMetricsQuery.sql.orderBy